eonstoeons/V01D-Suite-ASCII-2.5D-Raycasted-GFX-Engine/V01D_Suite_Engine-main/Readme.md

 **“ONE FILE.
 EVERY APP.
 FOREVER.”**

 A single Python file containing the entire V01D ecosystem:
-12 fully-preserved apps (src folder), FOUR real‑time and first-person ASCII, DDS raycasted 2.5D GFX engines, an IDE, coding tool, an injectible "PyCart / json-cart" system, creative and utility apps such as Pyamby and Pysplore, and much more.
+12 fully-preserved apps (src folder), FOUR real‑time and first-person ASCII, DDS raycasted 2.5D GFX engines - all with infinite procedural generation, an IDE, coding tool, an injectible "PyCart / json-cart" system, creative and utility apps such as Pyamby and Pysplore, and much more.

 Database updated with open source knowledge base compiled by Claude AI, as well as a number of public